 SPC provides three levels of awards to EMS students.
 Additionally, the supporting department offers continuing education courses to currently certified providers in the field.

 EMT Advanced Technology Diploma

 The EMT program at SPC takes 16 weeks to complete.
 Students may choose between day and evening classes; the summer program is only available in the evening.
 Coursework includes lectures, lab work, and clinical practicum.
 The first ten weeks of the program focus on didactic instruction and skills labs.
 Students must schedule themselves to complete clinical hours during weeks five through nine, and complete a field internship in the last five weeks of the program.
 Applicants to the program must be CPR certified, pass a background check and drug screening test, and be at least 18 years old.

 The paramedic program consists of four semesters of classes and a total of 42 credit hours of coursework.
 Applicants to the program must already be certified as EMTs and have successfully passed the basic computer and information literacy competency exam.
-Curriculum is made up of theory classes, skills labs, clinical hours, and a pharmacology course.
-All paramedic students must complete a field internship during their final session, worth five credit hours.
+Curriculum is made up of theory classes, skills labs, clinical hours, and an anatomy/physiology course.
+All paramedic students must complete a field internship during their final session, worth seven credit hours.

-The A.S. degree program in emergency medical services requires the completion of 73 credit hours, typically earned over the course of five semesters.
-The majority of the program-specific curriculum is identical to that of the paramedic certificate program.
+The A.S. degree program in emergency medical services requires the completion of 73 credit hours.
+The majority of the curriculum is identical to that of the paramedic certificate program.
 Students will spend time not only in the classroom but also in the field through clinical and internship opportunities.

 Pasco-Hernando Community College

 PHCC offers three levels of training related to the EMS field.
 Students must earn a grade 'C' or better in all EMS related courses to receive their awards.
 Graduates of the programs are eligible to take the Florida EMT certification exam at the corresponding level.